Average Probability of Error for Single Uniprior Index Coding over Rayleigh Fading Channel: System Model Preliminaries

-At a receiver $R_j$, each binary symbol can be assumed to be transmitted over a binary symmetric channel with probability of error, $p_j$, where $p_j$ is determined by the fade characteristics of the channel between the source and receiver $R_j$.
-Since the channels from the source to the different receivers are assumed to be independently and identically distributed, their fade characteristics are identical, and hence it is assumed that $p_1 = p_2 = \cdots = p_n = p$.
-For a Rayleigh fading channel for which the channel coefficient $h$ is distributed as $\mathcal{CN}(0,1)$, $p = \mathbb{E}_{|h|^2}\left[Q\left(\sqrt{2|h|^2SNR}\right)\right]$, where $SNR$ is the signal to noise ratio measured at a receiver, $Q(x)$ is the tail probability of standard normal distribution, and the notation $\mathbb{E}_{y}(x)$ denotes the expected value of $x$ w.r.t $y$
+In \cite{TRAR}, it was shown that when the channel between the source and the receivers is noisy, all bandwidth-optimal index codes are not equivalent in terms of the probability of decoded message error performance at the receivers.
+To explain this in detail, consider a single uniprior ICP $\mathcal{I}(n,\mathcal{W})$ and a bandwidth-optimal index code of length $N$ for it that gives the index code-word $(c_1, c_2,\cdots,c_N)$ for the message vector $\mathbf{x} \in \mathbb{F}_2^n$.
+These $N$ coded bits are transmitted as $(s_1,s_2,\cdots,s_N)$ after binary modulation over a continuous-output channel and are estimated independently at each receiver.
+At a receiver $R_j$, each binary symbol can be assumed to be transmitted over a binary symmetric channel with the probability of error $p_j$, where $p_j$ is determined by the noise characteristics of the channel between the source and receiver $R_j$.
+Since the channels from the source to different receivers are assumed to be independently and identically distributed, their noise characteristics are identical, and hence it is assumed that $p_1 = p_2 = \cdots = p_n = p$.